darwin/simverse/readme.md

 By default, simnet is generated in a way that all nodes live inside docker containers managed by docker-compose.
 For convenience we map all relevant ports to host machine.
-This allows running another node directly on host machine and interact with nodes in the cluster inside docker.
+This allows running another node directly on host machine and interact with nodes in the cluster inside the docker.

-This is expected workflow for someone who want to develop particular feature and needs supporting simnet "in the background".
+This is expected workflow for someone who wants to develop particular feature and needs supporting simnet "in the background".

-A note on debugging nodes inside docker

-Currently all nodes run go-based software.
-We support go-delve debugger which is prepared to be attached to go processes inside container and offer port mappings to be controlled from host machine.
-Please see `attach_dlv` command inside the toolbox.
 ```

 ##### `> ./sv help workspace`